The proposed Tai Chi Meditation Garden will be located within the serene McConnell Arboretum & Gardens at Turtle Bay Exploration Park in Redding, CA.

-The 55-foot diameter hard surface will have the Yin Yang symbol covering the surface of the court.
-The proper name for the Yin Yang symbol in Chinese is "Tai Chi Diagram" and it is from this symbol that the exercise of Tai Chi takes its name.
-The Yin Yang symbol represents the balance of complementary and opposing forces in nature (e.g., hot/cold, light/dark, soft/hard).
+The 55-foot diameter hard surface will showcase a Yin Yang symbol covering the surface of the court.
+The proper name for the Yin Yang symbol is "Tai Chi Diagram" and serves as an inspiration to practice the graceful art of Tai Chi.
+This iconic symbol embodies the harmony between opposing yet complementary forces in nature, such as light and dark, hard and soft, and hot and cold.

 The original design was prepared by Hsien-Yuan Chen, who is an architect and member of the Maryland Tai Chi club, and was used for the creation of the David Chen Memorial Tai Chi Court in Cabin John Regional Park located in Rockville, MD.
 With Mr. Chen's permission we have used his design as a model for our Tai Chi court.